๐Ÿ“ SAT

 How to Improve Your Score

-The most efficient path to a higher ACT score is focused practice by section and question type โ€” spending your prep time on the specific areas where you are losing the most points.
-Targeted drilling builds both accuracy and pacing, which matters on a timed test.
+The fastest way to a higher ACT score is targeted practice by section and question type.
+Spend your prep time on the specific areas where you are losing the most points.
+Drilling builds both accuracy and pacing, which matters on a timed test.
 FreeTestPrep.com has free drills for every ACT section:

 Putting It in Perspective

 A good ACT score is one that makes you competitive at the schools you actually want to attend.
 The national average of 19.4 is context, not a goal.
-Build your target from the middle 50% ranges of your specific colleges, prep by section toward that number, and remember: your score is one piece of a larger application.
-It matters โ€” but it’s not the whole story.
+Build your target from the middle 50% ranges of your specific colleges, prep by section toward that number, and keep it in perspective.
+Your score is one piece of a larger application that also includes grades, coursework, essays, recommendations, and what you have actually been doing for the last four years.

 About the Author